Ren294/E-Commerce-Analysis/README.md

   - **Username**: *ren294*
   - **Password**: *ren294*

 - After login, it's time to activate the **DAGs (Directed Acyclic Graphs)** that control the data workflows.
-The project consists of six pre-configured `DAGs`, which you can activate from the `Airflow` dashboard:
+The project consists of ten pre-configured `DAGs`, which you can activate from the `Airflow` dashboard:

     <center>
         <img src="image/Dags.png" width="900" />
     </center>

-Here are the six DAGs and their respective functions:
+Here are the ten DAGs and their respective functions:

   - **`Import_Ecom_data_to_Bronze_State_using_SQOOP`**: This **DAG** facilitates the extraction of e-commerce data from PostgreSQL and ingests it into the **Bronze layer** via `Sqoop`.